aunyks/newton-api/README.md

 ```
 https://newton.now.sh/:operation/:expression
 ```
-Note: `operation` is the math operation that you want to perform. `expression` is the *url-encoded* math expression on which you want to operate. **View available operation endpoints below!**
+Note: `:operation` is the math operation that you want to perform. `:expression` is the *url-encoded* math expression on which you want to operate. **View available operation endpoints below!**

 2. That's it!
 You'll be returned a JSON object with the operation you requested, the expression you provided, and the result of the operation performed on the expression.